ZMarou/PartitionProject/README.md

 It's a java application that can be imported by another application.

-To run it: you run Main.java.
+To run it: you can run Main.java.

 To test it: you can test PartitionListServiceTest.java.